The game is played with identical disks that are

 coloured white on one side and black on the other.

 One player takes black, the other white.
-They take turns to
+They take

 place a disk in their colour, and make a custodial entrapment of disks

 colour.
 All disks that are caught within an entrapment

 are turned over to show their opposite colour.
 The aim is to have the

 at the end of the game.
 Black goes first.